Ceici92/CeciliasBlog/content/posts/RL_2.md

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/RL_2/Doer.png?raw=true "Doer")

-I turned it back to the previous Doer to keep observing the influence of the other parameters.
+I put back to the previous Doer to keep observing the influence of the other parameters.

 ## The Experience Replay